alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `List.Map` is still just applying the supplied function according to the list's traversal policy.
 The difference is that invoking `FetchCurrentPrice` sends a request, so eager traversal sends requests eagerly and a thrown exception stops later product IDs.

 The method still looks like an ordinary function returning `decimal`, but invoking it sends a request and observes external state not fully described by its arguments.
 A later call may observe a new price, consume quota, fail transiently, or be throttled.
 Replacing `FetchCurrentPrice(remotePriceApi, productId)` with a returned `decimal` therefore hides work that already happened, which is why the host abstraction's invocation rule becomes significant.
-Repeating, reordering, or stopping invocation partway through can change what happens, even when later steps do not explicitly take earlier results as inputs.

 These types all provide a map-shaped operation, but `Map` does not imply one execution strategy. `List.Map` runs immediately for each element, `Maybe<T>.Map` runs zero or one time, `Result<TSuccess, TError>.Map` runs only on the success path, and this article's `IO<T>.Map` defers execution until the resulting `IO` runs.
-For pure functions those policies mostly change work; for effectful ones they change which effects occur and what remains completed after a failure.
+For pure functions those policies mostly change work; for effectful ones they change which effects occur.

 That is why `IO<T>` helps: it represents the operation as a pure, first-class suspended computation that can be composed before any effect happens.

 ## From an immediate result to a suspended computation

 The effectful price lookup is still a function we want to compose with other steps.
-The problem is that a function returning `decimal` can produce that value only after sending the request, so by the time a larger program receives the result the effect has already happened. `IO<T>` is a value representing a computation which, when run, may perform effects and eventually returns a `T`.
+The problem is that a function returning `decimal` can produce that value only after sending the request, so by the time a larger program receives the result the effect has already happened. `IO<T>` is a value representing a computation that may perform effects and eventually return a `T`.
 Returning `IO<decimal>` keeps the work suspended long enough to compose first and run later.

 So the signature changes: